flipperdevices/flipperzero-firmware/README.md

 **Dithering Type** Change between the Cycle Floyd–Steinberg, Jarvis-Judice-Ninke, and Stucki dithering types.

+**Flash** Toggle the ESP32-CAM onboard LED on/off when taking a picture.

 **Haptic FX** = Toggle haptic feedback on/off.

 **Sound FX** = Toggle sound effects on/off.